MackyBoi123/MackyBoi123.github.io/README.md

 Games:
 I am a random kid from a random school who wants to play games.

-Luc Haro is a person
-Albert Rees is a monkey
+Michael Lonsky is a black monkey